password-diet/npm-diceware/README.md

   dwGen(options);
   default options:
   {
-  	'language': 'en',	   // currently only en is supported
+  	'language': 'en',	   // currently only en, swe and jp is supported
   	'wordcount': 6,
   	'format': 'string',    // one of [array, string]
   }